-Martin Shkreli kicked off Twitter
+Martin Shkreli kicked off Twitter, Periscope

-The reason?
-His strange behavior directed at journalist Lauren Duca, the weekend editor of Teen Vogue.
+Shkreli has been temporarily kicked off Twitter and its live-streaming platform, Periscope, after making unwanted advances toward journalist Lauren Duca, the weekend editor of Teen Vogue.

 The former pharmaceutical exec became infamous in 2015 after he unapologetically raised the price of a drug used by HIV patients.
 He was later indicted on unrelated fraud charges and has since used social media to draw more attention to himself.

-Duca called Shrekli out to Twitter in a tweet to CEO Jack Dorsey on Sunday.
+Duca reported Shkreli to Twitter in a tweet to CEO Jack Dorsey on Sunday.
 "How is this allowed?"
 Duca asked.

 She included two screenshots of Shkreli's Twitter profile page.

-One was a photo of Duca and her husband -- a photo Shkreli had apparently manipulated to put his face in place of Duca's husband's face.
+One was a photo of Duca and her husband -- a photo Shkreli had apparently manipulated to put his face in place of Duca's husband.

 The second screenshot showed Shkreli's Twitter background image: a montage of photos of Duca and text that said, "For better or worse, til death do us part, I love you with every single beat of my heart."
-Those are the lyrics to popular '90s love ballad.
+Those are the lyrics to a popular '90s love ballad.

 In addition, Shkreli's Twitter bio read that he had a "small crush" on Duca.
 "Hope she doesn't find out," it said.